chiragdl/Password-Generator/README.md

 # Password-Regenerator
-Regeneration of existing password using python programming
+generation of existing password using python programming